gramener/gramex/gramex/apps/guide/datahandler/README.md

           url: sqlite:///$YAMLPATH/database.sqlite3   # to connect database at this path/url
           table: flags                                # on this table
           parameters: {encoding: utf8}                # with additional parameters provided
+          thread: false                               # Disable threading if you see weird bugs
           default:
               format: html                            # Can also be json or csv